Diesel exhaust

-Diesel exhaust is the gaseous exhaust produced by a diesel type of internal combustion engine, plus any contained particulates.
-Its composition may vary with the fuel type or rate of consumption, or speed of engine operation (e.g., idling or at speed or under load), and whether the engine is in an on-road vehicle, farm vehicle, locomotive, marine vessel, or stationary generator or other application.
+Diesel exhaust is the exhaust gas produced by a diesel engine, plus any contained particulates.
+Its composition may vary with the fuel type, rate of consumption or speed of engine operation (e.g., idling or at speed or under load), and whether the engine is in an on-road vehicle, farm vehicle, locomotive, marine vessel, or stationary generator or other application.